steilerDev/homebridge-openhab2-complete/README.md

     "minTempStep": "0.1"
 }
 ```
-*Start important notes on Thermostat Capabilities*
-* A thermostat can have the capability to cool, heat or do both
-* The `modeItem` will precede `heatingItem` or `coolingItem` (when `modeItem` is defined, `heatingItem` and `coolingItem` will be ignored)
-  * If `modeItem` is present while `modeItemCharacteristic` is present the allowed values for `modeItem` will be restricted based on `modeItemCharacteristic` (see below)
-* If `modeItem` is not present, one of the following is required: `heatingItem` and/or `coolingItem`
-  * Based on those, the capabilities to heat/cool will be derived
-  * Changing heating/cooling mode in the app will not change anything, since those will be fixed upon startup.
-If you want to be flexible you need to use `modeItem`

-*End important notes on Thermostat Capabilities*

 * `currentTempItem`: The openHAB item representing the current temperature as measured by the thermostat
   * Needs to be of type `Number`, `Rollershutter`, or `Dimmer` within openHAB